What time is Midsomer Murders on ITV?

 In episode 5, we’ll additionally see an look from Liz Fraser, who has died since filming.
 Dudgeon says: “I was very sad and sorry to hear of her passing; Liz is an icon of a disappearing age so it was amazing to have her on the show.”

-Her episode additionally options Name the Midwife actress Fenella Woolgar, and Line of Responsibility’s Maya Sondhi.
+Her episode additionally options Name the Midwife actress Fenella Woolgar, and Line of Obligation’s Maya Sondhi.

-DCI John Barnaby and DS Jamie Winter’s investigations will make them a cursed brewery, an elite mental society with a darkish previous, a killer comedian guide pageant and a circus of horrors.
+DCI John Barnaby and DS Jamie Winter’s investigations will cause them to a cursed brewery, an elite mental society with a darkish previous, a killer comedian ebook competition and a circus of horrors.

 Neil Dudgeon revealed: “This series Barnaby gets to learn more about Winter’s life and what he gets up to when he is off duty.
 As they grow closer we see Winter becoming a part of the Barnaby family which is great – their relationship continues to grow and become enriching for both of them.”